 Marathon is a decidedly white-collar town, with fully 89.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Marathon is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Marathon who work in food service (58.44%), office and administrative support (15.58%), and maintenance occupations (9.09%).

-Marathon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Marathon does not have a public transit system used by locals to get to and from work.

 The per capita income in Marathon in 2022 was $32,833, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $131,332 for a family of four.
 However, Marathon contains both very wealthy and poor people as well.